Fruits of the Spirit

 Picture, Strawberry

 As we might look into a mirror to see what we actually look like, so we look into the 'Word of God' to see what we should spiritually be.
-Loving someone is not the same as liking them - Jesus said "Love your neighbour as yourself" (Luke 10:25-28), he meant we should love everyone indiscriminately as God loves us, which we would do if we were truly God-like.
-"Love your neighbour" doesn't mean we have to like them, but we must show care for them and apply Christian principals to everyone equally, even if they reject us.
-Love feels no burden, attempts what is beyond its strength, and thinks all things are possible.
+Loving someone is not the same as liking them - Jesus said 'Love your neighbour as yourself' (Luke 10:25-28), he meant we should love everyone indiscriminately as God loves us, which we would do if we were truly God-like.
+'Love your neighbour' doesn't mean we have to like them, but we must show care for them and apply Christian principals to everyone equally, even if they reject us.
+Love feels no burden, attempts what seems beyond its strength, and thinks all things are possible.
 It isn't afraid of ridicule or negative response.
 As Christians we have to do this whatever the cost (Jesus paid the ultimate cost to reconcile us back to God - a cruel death nailed to a cross).
-(Return to top)

 Love is the most powerful thing on earth.
 A reverence for the 'Love of God' produces a reverence in us to love and care for others.
-Love for others is central to the Christian faith and comes from God himself, delivered to us every day by his Holy Spirit, so Love is a 'Fruit (result) of the Spirit'.
+Cafring love for others is central to the Christian faith and comes from God himself, delivered to us every day by his Holy Spirit, so Love is a 'Fruit (result) of the Spirit'.
 (Return to top)

 Joy